Hiring A Car In Greece & Greece Driving Tips

 Every country on the planet has slightly different driving rules, and it’s essential to be in the know before jumping into your hire car in Greece.
 If you’re hiring a car in Greece, you’ll need to be aware of the following information:

-1. To drive in Greece (and get a hire car Greece), you need to be 21 years of age minimum and hold a valid license.
+1. To drive in Greece (and get a hire car in Greece), you need to be 21 years of age minimum and hold a valid license.
 The checklist for paperwork you need when driving in Greece includes your full valid driving license (paper and card), international driving license, insurance paperwork, passport, and car rental paperwork.
-You will also need an international driving license, which should be carried with you at all times.
+You will also need an international driving license, which should be carried with you at all times

 2. The law is to carry headlamp beam deflectors, a warning triangle, a first aid kit, and a fire extinguisher, and all motorcyclists must wear helmets.
-Spot fines are given for cars not carrying these items, which can be expensive.
+Spot fines are given for cars not carrying these items, which can be expensive

 3. In Greece, you drive on the right and overtake on the left.
 Never overtake on a bend, and always remember that Greece is quite mountainous and that locals can drive erratically.
-For this reason, keep overtaking to a minimum if at all possible.
+For this reason, keep overtaking to a minimum if at all possible

 4. If you are outside a main town or city, traffic traveling along the main road is prioritized when arriving at intersections.
-If you are within a town or city, you have priority if you travel from the right.
+If you are within a town or city, you have priority if you travel from the right

-5. Never use your horn in the center of a town or city unless you attempt to avoid an accident.
+5. Never use your horn in the center of a town or city unless you attempt to avoid an accident

 6. You are required by law to wear a seatbelt at all times except on medical grounds.
-If this is the case, you will need to have a certificate stating this from your doctor, and it must have been translated into Greek.
+If this is the case, you will need to have a certificate stating this from your doctor, and it must have been translated into Greek

 7. Children under three years of age need to be within child restraint when traveling by car.
-Children aged between 3-11 years and under 1.35m in height must be seated in an appropriate restraint concerning their size.
+Children aged between 3-11 years and under 1.35m in height must be seated in an appropriate restraint concerning their size

-8. Children over 12 years of age (provided they are over 1.35m in height) can sit with just an adult seatbelt as a restraint.
+8. Children over 12 years of age (provided they are over 1.35m in height) can sit with just an adult seatbelt as a restraint

-Rear-facing child restraints are not allowed in the passenger seat unless the airbag has been deactivated.
+Rear-facing child restraints are not allowed in the passenger seat unless the airbag has been deactivated

 9. Current car speed limits are 90km/h on ordinary roads, 130km/h on motorways, and 50km/h in built-up/residential areas.
-If you see a sign that tells you to drive at a reduced limit on any of these roads, it should take precedence.
+If you see a sign that tells you to drive at a reduced limit on any of these roads, it should take precedence

 10. Parking can be difficult in Athens, in particular.
 Cars parked in prohibited areas will be towed away, and you will need to pay a hefty charge for its release.
-Still, regardless of the location, you should only park in marked bays and adhere to any instructions displayed within the area.
+Still, regardless of the location, you should only park in marked bays and adhere to any instructions displayed within the area

 11. The legal alcohol limits for driving in Greece are very low, at 0.05% (0.25mg per liter of your breath), so it’s simply best to avoid alcohol when driving.
 The limit is lower for drivers who have held their license for under two years, at 0.02% (0.10mg per liter of your breath).
 Police are allowed to stop any driver they suspect to have been drinking.
-If found guilty, penalties can be substantial, with danger to your license and the possibility of criminal proceedings.
+If found guilty, penalties can be substantial, with danger to your license and the possibility of criminal proceedings

 12. Petrol stations are plentiful in large towns and cities; however, you may struggle to find a local station in rural areas, including on the smaller islands.
 In this case, keep your tank topped up.
 Most petrol stations accept credit cards, but not all.
-You will need to pay in Euros if you choose to pay in cash.
+You will need to pay in Euros if you choose to pay in cash

-13. Always return your car with a full tank of fuel.
+13. Always return your car with a full tank of fuel

 Hiring a car and driving in Greece is a beautiful way to explore the country in more detail.
 The countryside changes from place to place, and as you head to the islands, you’ll see a far more laid-back, touristic way of life versus the rural towns you will experience on the mainland.